PrajasW/SimpleDiary/README.md

 # SimpleDiary
-A really SimpleDairy which you can use to do daily Journaling.
+A really SimpleDairy which you can use to do daily Journaling in the Terimal.
 # How To Use
 To start the SimpleDiary, open the latest version of SimpleDiary with
 ## comandline